Migration to Flutter Guide

 If your budget is limited, but you still want to deliver a strong user experience, a cross-platform solution will help you achieve both goals without the high price tag of native development.

-3. Scalability
+3. Scalability and product roadmap

 Are you building a minimum viable product (MVP) or a fully-featured app that you plan to scale over time?
 What are your long-term goals?
 How would you like your product to evolve?

 These are all the questions that you should answer before making your choice.
 Native apps give you flexibility and good support for future scalability, especially if your long-term goals include leveraging platform-specific features.
 On the other hand, cross-platform apps are easier to scale across devices and platforms, especially as cross-platform ecosystems continue to grow.
+The answers to these questions will also help you determine whether you need to engage specialized MVP development companies or a team with broader expertise.

 Truly powerful cross-platform mobile development frameworks, such as Flutter, give you the ability to start with the mobile interface and scale to tablets, web portals, desktop apps for Windows, MacOS, and Linux, and other devices with CPU and GPU (including info/entertainment systems in cars, airplanes, cruises, etc.).

-4. Team expertise
+4. Team expertise and hiring

-That said, if you don’t have a team proficient in a given technology, you can always look for an experienced custom mobile app development company.
+If you don’t have a team proficient in a given technology, you can always look for an experienced custom mobile app development company.

 Native or cross-platform: which should you choose?

-When native development is better
+When native development is the better choice

-When cross-platform development is ideal
+When cross-platform development is the better choice

 Cross-platform technologies have evolved rapidly in recent years, and they’re now often the preferred option for businesses looking to launch apps faster and more cost-effectively.
 A cross-platform solution will be best when: